Student Developments Driving Out Coventry's Businesses

 According to Sandra White, Kelvin SNP MSP, student accommodation developments are preventing the construction of social housing in Glasgow.

-It was suggested housing associations were being priced out of the development market, with investors taking up plots to build to purpose-built student accommodation for the international student market.
+It was suggested housing associations were being priced out of the development market, with investors taking up plots to build purpose-built student accommodation for the international student market.

 Councillors in Glasgow are now calling for a fresh review into the provision of student housing in the city.